The blocks below describe the setup of your user feedback survey and show the results that you'll receive.

 You can use these individual responses to work towards the goal that you set out to achieve with the user feedback (such as reducing your bounce rate or getting new A/B testing ideas).

 The individual responses (especially for a larger number of testers) can sometimes be a bit much to digest.
-That is why we included a visual word cloud for each of the questions.
+That is why, in every report, we include a visual word cloud for each of the questions.
 In it, words that are included more often in the feedback will be displayed larger, therefore making them stand out more.

 All the user feedback for a particular question will be included in its word cloud, so it can serve as an effective way of summarizing the feedback.

 We ask demographic data from each of our testers, this includes their gender.
 This data can help you to see how the division between men and women was in your random set of testers that have provided feedback on your website.
 The grouped data is then visualized in a clear pie chart to give a quick overview of the gender split.

 Keep in mind that you can specify the gender of the user testers to only get either male or female ones.
 You can do this in the demographics section of your order.